 Safaricom shares can be a good investment if you are willing to take risks.

 You should only invest money you can afford to lose and always get professional advice before making any decisions.

 Buying the shares can be achieved either online or through a broker.
-After following the above steps, you will be able to enjoy the fruits since the shares are very much profitable.
+After following the above steps, you can enjoy the fruits since the shares are very profitable.

 Finally, if you are interested in buying Safaricom shares, this is the perfect article to guide you through the steps to achieving your goal.